objectsinmirror/objectsinmirror/README.md

-cuddle + hiding/hugging is ALWAYS OKAY !!!!!! i have heavy touch comfort and love love LOVE when people sit with me i actually explode /j you're free to take inspo from my ponies if yew want, but also tell me !! i wanna see !!  don't completely copy my ponies though , i love them alot ^_^
+cuddle + hiding/hugging is ALWAYS OKAY !!!!!! i have heavy touch comfort and love love LOVE when people sit with me i actually explode /j you're free to take inspo from my ponies if yew want, but also tell me !! i wanna see !!  don't completely copy my ponies though , i love them alot ^_^ i use grass/snow coloured ponies spawning at different locations to teleport (fast travel) around the map, if im standing near you with one of them im not stalking, i probably just moved on accident and went to do something else and forgot... erm i have terrible memory also ..,.,..

 i have audhd .. i often zone out and don't know what to say so if i don't respond that's probably why erm idm if you use tonetags on me, if you want me to use them fur you please tell me to !!